2ndquadrant-it/puppet-barman/README.md

 #### Parameters

-Many of the main configuration parameters can be passed in order to perform overrides.
+Many of the main configuration parameters can be passed in order to perform overrides of the global settings.
+The default values for these parameters are copied from the ones in `barman` class.

+The following parameters are unique to the `server` class:

 * **conninfo** - Postgres connection string. **Mandatory**.
-* **ssh_command** - Command to open an ssh connection to Postgres. **Mandatory**.
+* **ssh_command** - Command to open an ssh connection to Postgres.
+                    **Mandatory**.
-* **compression** - Compression algorithm.
-Uses the global configuration if false (default).
+* **ensure** - Ensure the configuration file for the server is present.
-* **pre_backup_script** - Script to launch before backups.
-Uses the global configuration if false (default).
+               Available values are 'present' and 'absent'.
+Default: 'present'.
-* **post_backup_script** - Script to launch after backups.
-Uses the global configuration if false (default).
+* **conf_template** - Path of the template for the `server.conf` configuration
-* **custom_lines** - Custom configuration directives (e.g. for custom
-                     compression).
-Defaults to empty.
+                      file.
+You may change this value to use a custom template.
+* **description** - A description that will be written in the configuration file.
+Defaults to the name of the resource.

+See the file **server.pp** for more details.

 ## Autoconfiguration

 It is possible to enable the `barman` Puppet module to automatically configure the Barman server to back up a given PostgreSQL server.
-It is also possible the configuration of more than one PostgreSQL server to be backed up, and moreover it is possible to create many "host groups" when a Barman Server (in each group) can back up one or more PostgreSQL servers.
+It is also possible for more than one PostgreSQL server to be backed up, and moreover it is possible to create many "host groups" whose PostgreSQL servers a Barman Server in each group can back up.

 ### Enabling autoconfigure

 The parameter **barman::settings::autoconfigure** in the **barman** class enables the inclusion of the Puppet classes involved in the autoconfiguration.
 The default value is 'false'.

 The parameter **barman::settings::host_group** in the **barman** class is used to create different host groups.
 If the same value for this parameter is used for more than a PostgreSQL server, these servers and the Barman server belong to the same backup cluster ("host group").

 Those are the classes involved when autoconfiguration is enabled: